Pim Fortuyn: Political career

 Adopting the philosophical analysis by Carl Schmitt, it was assumed that such an identity could only be defined in antithesis to some actually existing concrete enemy.
 Inspired by Samuel Huntington's The Clash of Civilizations, Dutch ethnicity was to be re-invented by identifying that enemy as Islam.
 In his 1997 book Tegen de islamisering van onze cultuur ("Against the islamisation of our culture"), Fortuyn proposed that after the fall of communism a new adversary would be found in Muslim culture.
 Fortuyn explained the global fundamentalist wave of the 1990s as a backlash against the insecurities caused by globalisation.
 The Dutch should counter Islamic fundamentalism by promoting and defending their own fundament, Dutch culture, especially modernism and the Enlightenment values.
 These should not yet be imposed on the Dutch population as a whole, with the exception of immigrants.
 Whereas American neoconservatives promoted hard power policies in relation to the Muslim world, Dutch neocons favoured a soft power approach.
 Shortly before the September 11 attacks, Fortuyn called for a Cold War against Islam, meaning a non-military defensive enmity.
-The attacks and the War on Terror made Islam a main issue in Dutch politics for the first time.
+The attacks and the war on terror made Islam a main issue in Dutch politics for the first time.

-Fortuyn announced his intention to run for parliament in a television interview in 2001, although he did not specify which party he would seek to stand as a candidate with.
+Fortuyn announced his intention to run for parliament in a television interview with EenVandaag in 2001, although he did not specify which party he would seek to stand as a candidate with.
 Although he was already in contact with the newly formed Livable Netherlands (LN) party, he also considered running for the Christian Democratic Appeal which he had worked as a consultant for, or even creating his own list.
 Livable Netherlands founder Jan Nagel subsequently invited him to run as party leader and Fortuyn was elected "lijsttrekker" (lead candidate) by a large majority of party members at the LN conference on 26 November 2001, prior to the Dutch general election of 2002.
 In his leadership bid and general election campaign, Fortuyn attacked the mainstream parties on multiculturalism, immigration and law & order.
 He also called for less government interference and for a reform of the Dutch public health and education systems.
+Fortuyn concluded his speech by stating "at your service" in English which he later adopted as his campaign slogan during the general election.
 He concluded his acceptance speech by saying the words in English that would become his slogan; "At your service!"
 Support for LN rose dramatically during Fortuyn's brief leadership, climbing from 2% in opinion polls to about 17%.